lostsidewalk/composable-rss-app/README.md

 #### Run the following command in the directory that contains ```composable-rss-app```:

 ```
-crss-api && ng-rss && crss-client && docker-compose up
+crss-api && crss-engine && ng-rss && crss-client && docker-compose up
 ```

 Boot down in the regular way, by using ```docker-compose down``` in the ```composable-rss-app``` directory.

 <hr>

-You can also use the `crss-api`, `ng-rss`, and `crss-client` aliases to rebuild the containers (i.e., to deploy code changes).
+You can also use the `crss-api`, `crss-engine`, `ng-rss`, and `crss-client` aliases to rebuild the containers (i.e., to deploy code changes).

 ```
 $ crss-api # rebuild the API server container
+$ crss-engine $ rebuild the engine server container
 $ ng-rss # rebuild the RSS server container
 $ crss-client # rebuild the client container
 ```